 Staying healthy means staying active, and sometimes I need an extra oomph to get up and move.
 I can’t tell you how often I look down at my fitness tracker and realize I’m nowhere close to hitting my activity goal.
 It inspires me to stand up and get moving — and I always feel better afterwards.

-I'm not exaggerating in the slightest when I say that I use my air fryer every single night.
-It's the only kitchen appliance that stays out on my countertop (aside from my coffee maker).
+My favorite kitchen gadget that helps me cook healthier?
+Our air fryer.
+I'm not exaggerating in the slightest when I say that I use it every single night.
+In fact, it's the only kitchen appliance that stays out on my countertop (aside from my coffee maker).

 Whether cooking veggies or protein, an air fryer accomplishes the best parts of frying — crispy outside with a tender and moist inside — without having to submerge your food in oil.
 In fact, I never need more than a tablespoon of oil while using my air fryer.